 Hydraulic splitting of concrete and rock

 Hydraulic splitters operate with controlled splitting forces and cause very low vibrations.
-They are suitable for work close to load-bearing structures, special deconstruction in existing buildings, tunnel heading, and rock removal without explosives (non-explosive rock removal). stone splitting cylinders are positioned in boreholes, the modular hydraulic power units supplies the energy.
+They are suitable for work close to load-bearing structures, special deconstruction in existing buildings, tunnel heading, and rock removal without explosives (non-explosive rock removal). stone splitting cylinders are positioned in boreholes, the modular hydraulic power units supply the energy.
 Advantages include precise crack guidance, low noise, and high safety when working in sensitive zones.
+Borehole patterns, sequence, and pressure stages are specified to control fracture propagation and protect adjacent members.

 Mechanical crushing and separating

 Concrete pulverizers break reinforced concrete, open members selectively, and enable clean separation of concrete material and reinforcing steel.
-Hydraulic demolition shears and Multi Cutters cover changing materials, while steel shear is designed for profiles, beams, and reinforcement.
+Hydraulic demolition shears and Multi Cutters cover changing materials, while steel shears are designed for profiles, beams, and reinforcement.
 A cutting torch is used for deconstruction-oriented opening of tanks and pipelines.
+Magnetic separation and pre-sorting further improve recycling quality and reduce disposal costs.

 Selection criteria at a glance